komachi/bcrypt-promised/README.md

 ## Installation

-Take not that you need also to add bcrypt to your package.json as it linked as peer dependency.
+Take note that you need also to add bcrypt to your package.json as it linked as peer dependency.

 ```
 npm i bcrypt-promised bcrypt --save